 Health checks for men

-It's a good idea to make regular health checks part of your regular routine.
+It's a good idea for men to make regular health checks part of your regular routine.
 This will help you stay healthy and pick up potential problems early.

 Health checks for prostate cancer

 Discuss testing with your doctor.
 It is not recommended that all men are routinely tested for prostate cancer.
 You will need to consider the benefits, risks and uncertainties of testing, as well as your risk of developing the disease.